Last updated 18 April 2022

 Jonas Salk: A Double-Blind Randomized Trial

 The 1954 field trial of Jonas Salk’s inactivated poliovirus vaccine (IPV) was another important milestone in the use of the scientific method to test a vaccine.
-This trial enrolled a huge number of subjects—1.3 million children in all—in what is the largest medical field trial ever conducted.
+This trial enrolled many subjects—1.3 million children in all—in what is the largest medical field trial ever conducted.

 Authorities did not achieve the double-blind, randomized standard across the entire polio vaccine trial.
-In some communities, officials objected to the use of a placebo injection, so the children in the control group were merely observed for signs of polio.
+In some communities, officials objected to a placebo injection, so the children in the control group were merely observed for signs of polio.
 These groups were known as observed controls.
-Some designers of the study worried that differences between the observed control and experimental groups might influence the outcome.
-For instance, the observed control group included children whose parents would not consent to their receiving the vaccine.
-Were there important differences, such as income or housing or parental age, between children whose parents would not consent and those who would?
+Some designers of the study worried that differences between observed control and experimental groups might influence the outcome.
+For instance, the observed control group included children whose parents would not consent to receiving the vaccine.
+Were there important differences, such as income, housing, or parental age, between children whose parents would not consent and those who would?
 And might those differences affect whether children had already been exposed to and become immune to polio?

 The Salk vaccine trial successfully showed that the vaccine helped prevent paralytic polio, and licensure of the vaccine quickly followed.
 The disease that once paralyzed thousands of children has now been eliminated in the Western Hemisphere.

 The history of the scientific method in vaccine research has led to today’s carefully regulated vaccine development process.
-Over the years, the standards for vaccine studies have grown progressively more stringent, to make the control groups and the vaccine groups as much like each other as possible.
+Over the years, the standards for vaccine studies have grown progressively more stringent, to make the control groups and the vaccine groups as similar as possible.
 The principles of control, blinding, and randomization play key roles in the way vaccines are tested.
-For more information, see the article Vaccine Development, Testing, and Regulation.
+For more information, see the article .